If you have a job when you’re a student you may need to pay Income Tax and National Insurance.

 If you normally live and study in the UK but work abroad during the holidays you’ll need to pay:

-- UK tax on anything you earn above the Personal Allowance
+- UK tax on anything you earn above your Personal Allowance

-- NI if you work for a UK employer
+- National Insurance if you work for a UK employer

-If you work for a foreign employer you don’t need to pay NI in the UK, but you might have to pay contributions in the country you’re working in.
+If you work for a foreign employer you don’t need to pay National Insurance in the UK, but you might have to pay contributions in the country you’re working in.

 If you’re self-employed